hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 :ref:`classification-using-expressions` explains how to configure the server to assign classes to a client, based on the content of the options that this client sends to the server.
-Host reservations mechanisms also allow for the static assignment of classes to clients.
+Host reservation mechanisms also allow for the static assignment of classes to clients.
-The definitions of these classes are placed in the Kea configuration.
-The following configuration snippet shows how to specify that a client belongs to classes ``reserved-class1`` and ``reserved-class2``.
-Those classes are associated with specific options that are sent to the clients which belong to them.
+The definitions of these classes are placed in the Kea configuration or a database.
+The following configuration snippet shows how to specify that a client belongs to the classes ``reserved-class1`` and ``reserved-class2``.
+Those classes are associated with specific options sent to the clients which belong to them.

 ::